-This is a quick sketch of a terra cotta bust by Vincenzo Gemito of Italy in 1880.
-The personal and seemingly affectionate rendering of this portrait causes me to wonder what became of the child, her family and the artist.
+Here is a quick sketch of a terra cotta bust by Vincenzo Gemito of Italy in 1880.

-The subject is Charlotte Meissonier, godchild of Gemito’s student, Edouard Detaille, who later became semi-official artist to the French army.
-Was Charlotte the daughter of Jean Louis Ernest Meissonier, an accomplished, self-taught artist in the Academic manner?
-I was not able to find that out.
+The subject is Charlotte Meissonier, godchild of Gemito’s student, Edouard Detaille, who became semi-official artist to the French army.
+Was Charlotte the daughter of self-taught Jean Louis Ernest Meissonier, another accomplished artist?
+I was not able to find out.

 Gemito was orphaned as a child but was adopted by a poor sculptor.
 He went on to study under two other sculptors and at 16, first sold a work of his own.
 He built a bronze foundry in Naples in 1883, but suffered a mental collapse 4 years later.
 It wasn’t until 22 years later, in 1909, that he resumed sculpting.
 Fortunately, he lived another 20 productive years.